 Setting Description Allow Chair Control Floor and chair control is encompassed by the H.243 protocol.
 The options are: None: The use of floor and chair controls is not allowed in this conference.
 Floor Control Only: Only floor control is allowed in this conference.
 Chair control is not allowed.
 Any participant can 'take the floor' so long as no other participant has currently has done so.
 Chair and Floor Control: Both floor and chair controls are allowed in this conference.
 Any participant can take the floor, and any chairperson participant can take the chair so long as no other participant has currently done so.
 Allow Layout Control Enable conference participants to control the conference layout using DTMF signals or far-end camera control.
 Automatic Lecture Mode When this feature is enabled for a conference, the MCU identifies the loudest speaker as the lecturer.
 The lecturer will see a normal continuous presence view or a custom layout, if defined.
 For the other participants, the view of the lecturer will override any custom layout.
-The options are: ■ Disabled ■ After 10 seconds ■ After 30 seconds ■ Immediately Multicast Streaming Enabled Allows multicast streaming for the conference.
+The options are: ■ Disabled After 10 seconds After 30 seconds Immediately Multicast Streaming Enabled Allows multicast streaming for the conference.
 Unicast Streaming Enabled Allows unicast streaming for this conference.
+Limit Ports to Number of Scheduled Participants Limit ports to the number of scheduled audio and video participants.
+No additional participants will be able to join the conference.
 Ports to Reserve for ConferenceMe If using the ConferenceMe feature on the MCU, ports can be reserved for it using this field.